Star-endMC/Star-end-License/README.md

 - Don't use it for commercial purposes.
 We dislike users profiting from our own work.

 - Always use the same license no matter what.
-You can simply declare this by assigning the license generally instead of individaully.
+You can simply declare this by assigning the license generally instead of individually.

 - Always give credits.
 As long as our name is clear, it should be fine.